 The Internal Relations Wing comprises the Sports Cell and the Welfare Cell.
 Together, they focus on taking care of the well-being of the students through various sporting and welfare events, providing reprieve to the students’ otherwise hectic and stressful University lives.

 The Welfare Cell aims to promote the mental well-being of the students by providing avenues to have fun, bond, and relax.
-Some of these events include Movie Night, Welfare Night and the self-initiated Mid-Term Welfare Pack Giveaway.
+Some of these events include Movie Night and the self-initiated Mid-Term Welfare Pack Giveaway.
 They are also in-charge of the iconic Exam Welfare Pack Giveaway every semester.